Domth13/Get_Highlight_PDF/README.md

 Based on https://stackoverflow.com/a/62859169/562769

-1.Copy .pdf file in Folder: data
+1. Copy .pdf file in Folder: data

 2. Execute Script